Colony of Rhode Island and Providence Plantations

+The Colony of Rhode Island and Providence Plantations was an English colony on the eastern coast of America, founded in 1636 by Puritan minister Roger Williams, at a settlement he originally called Providence Plantations, after his exile from the Massachusetts Bay Colony.
+Joined by three other settlements soon founded on Narragansett Bay, the colony became a haven for religious dissenters and was known for its commitment to religious freedom and self-governance.

-The Colony of Rhode Island and Providence Plantations was one of the original Thirteen Colonies established on the east coast of America, bordering the Atlantic Ocean.
-It was founded by Roger Williams.
-It was an English colony from 1636 until 1707, and then a colony of Great Britain until the American Revolution in 1776, when it became the State of Rhode Island and Providence Plantations.
+The four Narragansett Bay settlements created an official confederacy through a charter under the Patent of 1643–1644, granted by the English Parliament.
+It received a more comprehensive Royal Charter in 1663 from King Charles II, which established its government and guaranteed its religious liberties.
+Rhode Island continued as a self-governing colony until 1776, when it declared independence from Great Britain during the American Revolution, becoming the State of Rhode Island and Providence Plantations.

-Early America
+First settlements

-The land that became the English colony was first home to the Narragansett Indians, which led to the name of the modern town of Narragansett, Rhode Island.
+The land was first owned by the Narragansett Indians, which led to the name of the town of Narragansett, Rhode Island.
 European settlement began around 1622 with a trading post at Sowams, now the town of Warren, Rhode Island.

+The first four European settlements were at Providence, Portsmouth, Newport and Warwick.

+Roger Williams—Providence

+Roger Williams was a Puritan theologian and linguist.
+Strongly believing in the separation of church and state, Williams was a separating Puritan who considered the Church of England irredeemably corrupt – leading to religious persecution against him from the non-separatist leadership of the Massachusetts Bay Colony, which exiled him.
+Williams moved to a nearby location within the English possessions in the Americas, on the shores of Narragansett Bay, founding the settlement of Providence Plantations in 1636.
+He sought refuge among the Narragansetts and negotiated with sachems Canonicus and Miantonomoh for land, agreeing to trade goods in exchange.
+He named the settlement Providence Plantations to express his gratitude for divine guidance.

-Roger Williams was a Puritan theologian and linguist who founded Providence Plantations in 1636 on land given to him by Narragansett sachem Canonicus.
-He was exiled under religious persecution from the Massachusetts Bay Colony; he and his fellow settlers agreed on an egalitarian constitution providing for majority rule "in civil things" with liberty of conscience on spiritual matters.
-He named the settlement Providence Plantation, believing that God had brought them there.
-(The term "plantation" was used in the 17th century to mean an agricultural colony.)
-Williams named the islands in the Narragansett Bay after Christian virtues: Patience, Prudence, and Hope Islands.
+Following his convictions, Williams and his fellow settlers agreed on an egalitarian constitution providing for majority rule "in civil things" with liberty of conscience on spiritual matters.
+He named three islands in the Narragansett Bay after Christian virtues: Patience, Prudence, and Hope Islands.

+Island settlements—Portsmouth and Newport

-In 1637, another group of Massachusetts dissenters were allowed to settle on Aquidneck Island, which was called Rhode Island at the time, by Narragansett Sachems Canonicus and Miantonomi.
+In 1637, another group of Massachusetts dissenters settled on Aquidneck Island, which was called Rhode Island at the time.
 They established a settlement called Pocasset at the northern end of the island.
 The group included William Coddington, John Clarke, and Anne and William Hutchinson, among others.
 That settlement, however, quickly split into two separate settlements.
-Samuel Gorton and others remained to establish the settlement of Portsmouth (which formerly was Pocasset) in 1638, while Coddington and Clarke established nearby Newport in 1639.
-Both settlements were situated on Rhode Island (Aquidneck).
+Samuel Gorton and others remained to establish the settlement of Portsmouth in 1638, while Coddington and Clarke established nearby Newport in 1639.
+Both settlements were situated on Rhode Island.